 A color wheel can be navigated using a keyboard.
 The keyboard focus state enlarges the handle to become twice as large.

 A color wheel’s minimum size is the same as its default: size-2400 (192 px on desktop, 240 px on mobile).

 The color wheel is often used together with the color area component for color selection.
 When placing the color area inside the color wheel, make sure to leave enough of a margin between the two components to ensure there’s enough space for the both handles.

-When using color areas, it’s important to clearly display the color selection in real-time.
-It can be in a color swatch, or directly on the canvas, or both.
+When using color areas, it’s important to clearly display the color selection in real time.
+It can be in a color swatch, directly on the canvas, or both.

 |Tab||Places focus on the handle.
 If the handle is already in focus, moves focus to the next element in the page tab sequence.|